cryogenian/slamdata/README.md

 For working on SlamData, the default `gulp` task can be run instead.
 This will run an incremental build with a watch process so any changes to the `.less`, `.purs`, or `.js` source files will trigger a rebuild.

-## Use with SlamEngine
+## Use with Quasar

-SlamEngine can host the SlamData front-end app on the same port as the API.
+Quasar can host the SlamData front-end app on the same port as the API.
 To do this, use the `--content-path` command-line argument when starting the engine:

 ```
-java -jar [<path to slamengine jar>] --content-path [<path to slamdata app>]
+java -jar [<path to quasar jar>] --content-path [<path to slamdata app>]
 ```

 Where `[<path to slamdata app>]` is the location of the source-built `public` folder, or the extracted contents of a pre-built archive.